pollomito/Controller/README.md

 #OpenRemote Controller 2

+### Run tests

+`./gradlew clean check`

+(Ignore the 44 tests which are currently failing, we are working on fixing them.)

+### Build the application WAR

+`./gradlew clean war`

+The deployable WAR file can be found under `build/libs`.

-### Build
+### Build the distribution ZIP

-Build is done using gradle.

-To build the controller war, run *gradlew clean build*.
-This also runs the tests, currently 44 tests are failing, this is "normal" and will eventually get fixed. war file can be found under build/libs
+`./gradlew clean controller`

-To build controller zip distribution, run *gradlew clean controller*. zip file can be found under build/distributions
+The ZIP file can be found under `build/distributions`.

-Samsung protocol jar that was built by previous ant build mechanism is not yet integrated into new gradle build.

-### Docker image
+### Build and deploy with Docker

-Build Docker images with `./gradlew clean buildImage`.
-Remove old images before if you don't want to use the Docker build cache.
+`./gradlew clean buildImage`

+Start the container:

-You can start and test these images with the `docker run -i -t -p 8688:8688 openremote/controller run`.
+`docker run -i -t -p 8688:8688 openremote/controller run`

+Access the controller at `http://<Your Docker Host>:8688/controller/` and synchronize its configuration with your [Designer account](http://designer.openremote.com/).

 You can also directly build and push the image to our [Docker Hub Account](https://hub.docker.com/u/openremote/): `/gradlew clean pushImage -PdockerHubUsername=username -PdockerHubPassword=secret`

-This is work in progress and there are still pending issues on the Docker image:
+The Docker image is currently work in progress and some issues remain:

+* Configuration and stored data is not persistent (problems with Docker volume mapping)
 * Z-Wave and Velbus protocols are not bundled
-* configuration is not exposed outside of the docker image